chief15092009/Australia-Federal-Court/Rules of Procedure/Appellate Division/Civil Appeal Rules.md

 ### Further Evdence

-**Rule 5.21 -** With leave of a panel justice, a party may adduce evidence that was not before the court appealed from.
+**Rule 5.21 -** With leave of a panel judge, a party may adduce evidence that was not before the court appealed from.

 **Rule 5.22 -** If the court is to consider evidence that was not before the court appealed from, the party referred to in Rule 5.21 must serve on the other parties the evidence referred to in Rule 5.21 at least 48 hours before the hearing.

 ## Part 6 - Applications

-### Requirements for Applications to a Panel justice
+### Requirements for Applications to a Panel Judge

 **Rule 6.1 -** A party wishing to bring an application must:
 - **(a)** file an Application in Form 9; and